mazwat/mazwat.github.io/arduino-lm.md

 *fig 5. - Petit Mal by Simon Penny*

-The above video is a robot designed by Simon Penny.
+The above video showcases a robot designed by Simon Penny.
 The goal of Petit Mal is to produce a robotic artwork which is truly autonomous.
-This example is particularly relevant as the robot is sensing using an array of ultrasound sensors to detect the presence of a human and responding by getting close and then backing away.
+This example is particularly relevant to the prin the robot is sensing using an array of ultrasound sensors to detect the presence of a human and responding by getting close and then backing away.
 Its motors are being driven in different directions by the controller which in turn is adapting to the input from the sensors.
 This is a constant feedback loop.

 Simon Penny it’s creator describes the robot as being nimble and charming; sensing and exploring architectural space and pursuing and reacting to people; giving the impression of intelligence but displaying a behavior which is neither anthropomorphic nor zoomorphic, but which is unique to its physical and electronic nature.